 Morphology-Aware Meta-Embeddings for Tamil [NAACL]

-with Arjun Sai Krishnan
+Arjun Sai Krishnan* and SR*

 NAACL Student Research Workshop, 2021